• Line 24 (to ‘Kijkduin’) from the bus platform above the station (direct service, all day long)

 Participation of the Summit is based on an ‘invitation-only’ policy.
 Organizations wishing to participate may be invited upon request via firstname.lastname@example.org.
 Registrations will be considered by the organizers but it should be noted that the number of places is limited.

 Please note that delegates shall cover their own travel and accommodation expenses.
 There is no summit fee.
-Practical information on accommodation, including logistical details, is available on this website.
+Practical information on accommodation, including logistical details, will be sent via email upon registration.
 Delegates are responsible themselves for any visa requirements.

 The Hague International City of Peace and Justice